Mado (manufacturer)

 The Iranian company known as Mado specializes in aircraft propulsion systems.

 The managing director of the Mado company, Yousef Aboutaleni, was sanctioned by the United States in 2021 for his role in the MT Mercer Street bombing.
-The company's ownership list includes IRGC Brigadier General Abdollah Mehrabi.
+The company's ownership list includes Islamic Revolutionary Guard Corps (IRGC) Brigadier General Abdollah Mehrabi.

 Sanctions

 On 29 October 2021 the US added to its Specially Designated Nationals and Blocked Persons List both Aboutaleni and Mehrabi as well as Mado.